freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 username and passphrase, or stored them in their password manager, and that they can keep their two-factor authentication device secure.

+.. |Enable YubiKey| image:: ../../images/manual/screenshots/journalist-admin_add_user_hotp.png
+   :alt: The form used to create new users, filled with the 40-character HOTP secret key of a Yubikey.
+.. |Verify YubiKey| image:: ../../images/manual/screenshots/journalist-admin_new_user_two_factor_hotp.png

+.. _Passphrases_and_two-factor_resets:

 Passphrases and Two-Factor Resets
 ---------------------------------